Continuing Education Module 2 – Public Health Assessment Overview

 4. Describe ATSDR’s multidisciplinary approach to conduct PHAs.

-5. Identify subject matter experts who may become involved in the PHA, and their roles.
+5. Identify subject matter experts (SMEs) who may become involved in the PHA.

 6. Name internal or external groups that ATSDR works with throughout the PHA.

-7. Recognize the benefits of engaging the community in the PHA.
+7. Describe the benefits of environmental health professionals engaging with the community in the PHA.

 8. List tips to effectively engage the community in the PHA.